Frequently Asked Questions

 Yes.
 We take this very seriously.
 As a minimum, all our carers have a recent DBS check or relevant criminal record check from their own country where required.
 We check their ID and right to work in the UK.
 We contact 2 references, professional references by phone if possible to get a really good sense of what they are like.
 Many referees are happy to talk to potential clients so often you will be able to hear about how the carers work ‘from the horse’s mouth’.

 We ask that all of our carers have some previous care work experience which involves previous training.
 And we ask that the carers keep their training up to date.
 In addition, we provide a Careleaf training pack to help carers know everything they need to know.
 For clients that require advanced moving and handling techniques, such as using hoists, we ensure our carers have completed specific training for this.

 Yes, our carers are with you 7 days a week.
 This is usually how live in care works – that the carers work 7 days a week until it’s time to take a break.

-We ask you to provide a 3 hour break every day if possible but 2 hours as a minimum, during daylight hours and at the same time.
-Usually this will be after lunch, between 1.30 and 4.30 for example.
+We ask you to provide a minimum of 2 hours break (more if possible), during daylight hours.
+Usually this will be after lunch, between 1.30 and 3.30 for example.
 This is important as the carers need to be able to switch off from their role as a carer and to have time to do other things.
 Some days it might not be possible to provide a formal break so the carers need to be flexible, but you would need to give your carer extra time off on another day.
 If this isn’t going to be possible then please do speak to us to discuss an alternative solution.

 This depends on what kind of rota you’d like and what kind of rota the carers like to work with.
 A typical rota would be for a carer to work 6 weeks then take a 2 week break, when another carer would come to replace them.
 Having two carers rotating 2 weeks on 2 weeks off is another variation.